5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 ### Risks
 Patching ACPI tables via binary renames apply system-wide.
 If done inappropriately, it might have negative affects on other Operating Systems when using OpenCore for booting.

-In Windows, for example, an incorrectly applied binary rename can cause Bluescreens during boot caused by an "ACPI_BIOS_ERROR".
+In Windows, for example, an incorrectly applied binary rename can cause Blue Screen errors during boot caused by an `ACPI_BIOS_ERROR`

 ### Example: Enabling `HPET`
 Let's take enabling `HPET` for example.
 We want it to return `0x0F` for `_STA`.
 Here's the renaming rule: